WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 # Introduction
 This style guidelines proposes a high-level approach to front-end development which aims to make our front-end code consistent, easily readable and readily maintainable by multiple developers.
-Front-end build is moving towards componentised UIs, so instead of building page-based websites, we’ll be building design systems and UI Toolkits that come together to form the resulting pages.
+This approach is centered around a move towards componentised UIs, so instead of building page-based websites, we’ll be building design systems and UI Toolkits that come together to form the resulting pages.

-It is based upon my own experience working on large-scale development projects over the years and should be learned, understood, and implemented on new projects moving forwards.
+These guidelines are based on my own experience working on large-scale development projects over the years and should be learned, understood, and implemented on new projects moving forwards.
 I want this to be a collaborative effort, so if deviations from this document can be justified then I'm happy to filter those back into the guidelines.

 # Global Structure